ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2023-08-07-calamancy.md

 ## How it works

 calamanCy offers two word vector-based pipelines and one transformer-based pipeline.
-For example, we want to perform named-entity recognition (NER):
+Let's say we want to detect named entities from a given text (NER):

 ```python
 import calamancy